 By presenting innovative, relevant and diverse cultural opportunities we aim to:

-- Expand and activate the learning provided by schools and universities;
+- Enhance the learning provided by schools and universities;

-- Foster the creativity and innovation needed to build a more competitive workforce;
+- Promote the creativity and innovation needed to build a more competitive workforce;

-- Provide programs that both reflect and expand community interests,
+- Provide programs that reflect and expand community interests,

 - Lay a foundation for arts participation that will continue to enrich this community for years to come.

 Honesty, integrity, trust, adaptability, inclusiveness, diversity, creativity, health and wellbeing, sustainability, and community.